• Home

 This incident represents the new M.O. of advanced cyber threat actors who are exploiting well-regarded cloud technologies for duplicitous purposes.

-Security professionals recommend that enterprises stay on the lookout and train end users to be aware of phishing activities, as well as deploy a comprehensive endpoint detection and response tool to hunt and respond to these advanced attacks.
+Security professionals recommend that enterprises stay on the lookout and train end users to be aware of phishing activities, as well as deploy a complete endpoint detection and response tool to hunt and respond to these advanced attacks.

 The exploitation of trusted systems such as Google Calendar highlights the importance of ongoing careful scrutiny of even innocuous-seeming applications for signs of anomalous behavior.